-Marrakech is a bit of a foodie heaven.
-There’s something for everyone from traditional food stalls, romantic dinners for two or palatial feasts punctuated with the flick of a belly dancer’s hip.
+Marrakech, much like the rest of Morocco, is a bit of a foodie heaven.
+There’s something and some where to eat in Marrakech for everyone, from traditional food stalls, romantic dinners for two or palatial feasts punctuated with the flick of a belly dancer’s hip.

 Yet, with so much on offer, it can be hellishly difficult to decide where to go.
 I’m pleased to say all of the places listed below come with personal recommendation from my friends and work colleagues and, now that I’ve been there and tried them out, my own personal recommendation too.

 For those that want relaxed and authentic food

 La Terrasse des Epices was recommended to me by a work colleague.
 As soon as we got there, we could see why.
 Shady tables were set all around the outside of a terrace overlooking the heart of the Medina.
 They even give out sunhats if you’ve been silly enough to take one of the tables in bright sunshine.

 The food was typical of Moroccan dishes – a myriad of flavours and aromas, with a bit of French influence thrown in for good measure.
 It was our first taste of Morocco when we arrived, so we wanted to try some traditional Moroccan food – stews cooked in tagines, served with cous cous.
 The fish version comes highly recommended!
 Everything was very reasonably priced and delicious too, so it’s definitely worth a visit (if not two!)

 La Terrasse des Epices; 15 Souk Cherifia.
 Sidi Abdelaziz.
 Marrakech Medina; Website

 >> If Marrakech is just the beginning of your trip, check out this 3 week Morocco itinerary for some more travel inspiration!